 The Orlando shooting was certainly shocking, as all terrorist acts are, but to most of us — it didn’t touch us personally.
 The deranged gunman who targeted people just for being gay wasn’t personal for me (or others) in the same way it was so very personal to Laplante, and presumably many others.

-On what should have been a day of celebration instead had become something far more surreal.
+What should have been a day of celebration instead had become something far more surreal.
 Laplante had been scheduled to receive his gold bracelet on that Sunday, barely 12 hours after the Orlando murders.
 Moreover, as was the custom on occasion, I was to be the fill-in emcee privileged to award Laplante his poker amulet.
 As horrific images of the Orlando nightclub shooting aftermath were being shown on televisions throughout the poker arena, we were about to award an openly gay man with poker’s supreme honor.

 One of the perks of working in an executive position at the WSOP is the occasion to take something to a whole new level.
 Indeed, this was a time for elevation and we owed it to ourselves to aim especially high.

 That morning, during my drive from home to the Rio, I pondered the unprecedented quandary of just how to handle the upcoming daily gold bracelet ceremony.
 This wasn’t just any day.
 This wasn’t just any winner.
 This wasn’t just a typical five-minute ceremony, with no lingering afterthought.
 This was a celebration blunted by a terrible tragedy, fronted by a remarkable young man of courage and conviction fully prepared to use this occasion to educate us, heal us, and make us all better.
 It was about making the event bigger than just himself, bigger than all of us.